illusio666/employee_attrition_analysis/README.md

 ## Project Media 🖼️

 The banner image for the readme/Notebook 1 was created by Copilot to represent HR and Collaboration.

+## Personal reflection

+My background is 'business lead' rather than 'technical lead' and so coding was a new skill; however the principles of identifying a business problem and researching supporting data was more familiar.
+The technical mathematical elements were also somewhat outside of my comfort zone.

+While the LMS content was a solid foundation for awareness of the unfamiliar topics, a combination of search engine and Copilot ("Explain to me in plain english like I was a complete novice....") was essential in being able to assimilate some of the concepts.

+I sought/took feedback from not only the Code Institute tutors but also my fellow students and Copilot, both in terms of content clarity and its robustness of approach.

+To continue my learning journey, there are further areas of AI that I wish to explore:

+- creation of AI agents (course already started, will incorporate API usage and app deployment)
+- using AI in project management (course selected, dates to be confirmed)
+- management of AI projects (TBC)

+As PowerBI was the main dashboarding tool I used, I will also be revisiting my projects and recreating the dashboards in Tableau, to build on my very basic knowledge and showcase use of both tools equally.

 ## Acknowledgements